 Meals included: 2 breakfasts, 2 lunches, 2 dinners

-This program is for independent travellers and is not a Peregrine group tour.
+This trip is for independent travellers and does not include a Peregrine tour leader.

 You are required to have travel insurance before heading off on a Peregrine trip.
 Insurance can be organised by your Peregrine representative or your travel agent.Responsible Travel